-There are three types of shellfish closures: regulatory closures, temporary emergency closures, and special shellfish closures.
+There are two types of shellfish closures: regulatory closures, and temporary closures.
 Regulatory closures are based on the annual water quality analysis of a specific area.
 Changes in the regulatory classifications are determined by water quality over a long period and are not changed often.
-Temporary emergency closures occur when an area that is normally open experiences sudden, short-term degradations in water quality.
+Temporary closures can occur when an area that is normally open experiences sudden, short-term degradations in water quality.
 This could be due to an excessive amount of stormwater runoff or the presence of a biotoxin in the water.
 Once the event that caused the poor water quality has passed and water quality has improved, the area may be reopened to harvest.
-Special shellfish closures are implemented when predictable conditions posed a threat to water quality.
+Temporary shellfish closures are also implemented when predictable conditions pose a threat to water quality.
 These usually occur during high use periods, such as holidays and special events, when increased numbers of mooring boats increases the possibility that boaters may occasionally discharge waste overboard.

 More about Shellfishing:

 - State Underwater Lands - This page describes state lands where people may harvest shellfish.

 - Shellfish Permits and Licenses - Description of shellfishing permits.

 - Harmful Algal Blooms and Marine Biotoxins - An overview of two common algal blooms on Long Island.

 - Temporary Shellfish Closures - Information regarding emergency shellfish area closures